Steps to Prevent an Opioid Overdose

 What to Do in the Event of an Overdose

 Along with learning how to prevent an overdose, it’s vital to know what actions to take if an overdose does occur.
 If you think someone is overdosing on opioids, don’t wait to be sure.
 Call 911 immediately.
-While waiting for help to arrive, make sure to:
+Take the following steps:

 - Place the person on their side to prevent them from choking.